 revolved around science as much as it did around friendship, so the fact that Sheldon Cooper and Amy Farrah Fowler did something to win a Nobel Prize isn't totally shocking.
 The couple first realized they were on to something big at the end of season 11.
 When Sheldon had a revolutionary idea about on their wedding day, it took Amy’s point of to tie Sheldon’s theory together.
 As a unit, the two wrote down their calculations on a mirror, and it was off to the races as Nobel Prize hopefuls.

 Showrunner Steve Holland said, (via ). , this was an area that made sense for him to touch.
 Holland went on to say that the theory is not real and is actually However, that’s not to say that a real scientific finding can’t stem from Saltzberg’s idea.
-In fact, most of scientific banter being accurate was in large part because of Saltzberg.

 science advisor, Saltzberg—the man and brain behind the majority of scientific lines, theories, and experiments—was confident in his work but even he was worried about messing up the science since there were some who .
 He joked, (via )